 How Mobile Home Insurance Covers Claims

-When shopping for your mobile home insurance you should ask about what the basis of claims settlement is on your policy.
-Ask whether the coverage on your home is Replacement Cost for both total and partial losses or Actual Cash Value on partial losses.
+When shopping for your mobile home insurance, you should ask about what the basis of claims settlement is on your policy.
+Ask whether the coverage on your home will be:

 Some insurance policies will cover your manufactured home on a Replacement Cost Basis for total losses, or a major catastrophe, but then will only cover you for actual cash value for a partial loss.
-This is a very big difference.
+This makes a big difference.
 Learn more about Actual Cash Value vs. Replacement Cost.
-The cost is to upgrade your policy to replacement cost may not be very expensive and can save you thousands of dollars if you have a major claim.
+The cost is to upgrade your policy to replacement cost may not be very expensive and can save you thousands of dollars if you have a significant claim.

 Different Coverage Levels to Choose From